LoopKit/loopdocs/docs/operation/algorithm/temp-basal.md

 $$ \mathit{BR_temp} = \max(\min( \mathit{BR_required}, \mathit{BR_max} ), 0) $$

 After running the temporary basal calculation described above, Loop checks whether there is already an appropriate basal running with at least 10 minutes remaining.
 If so, Loop will not reissue the temporary basal.
-However, if the recommended temporary basal differs from the currently running temporary basal — or the current scheduled basal if no temporary is running —  then Loop will replace the current basal rate with the recommended temporary basal rate.
+However, if the recommended temporary basal differs from the currently running temporary basal — or the current scheduled basal, when no temporary basal is running —  then Loop will replace the current basal rate with the recommended temporary basal rate.

 As mentioned at the beginning of this section, the process of determining whether a temporary basal should be issued is repeated every 5 minutes.